Satisfactory Academic Progress Policy

 Consequences of not meeting Satisfactory Academic Progress (SAP):

-Financial Aid Suspension – If, after being placed on financial aid probation status, a student fails to meet the SAP standards of a cumulative 2.0 GPA (3.0 for graduates) and 73% completion rate or fails to meet the requirements of the academic plan, he or she will be placed on Financial Aid Suspension and will immediately lose financial aid eligibility.
+Financial Aid Suspension – This status is assigned when a student on Financial Aid Probation or Academic Plan fails to meet the conditions of his or her Probation or Academic Plan (see definition above).
+All financial aid is terminated immediately upon determination of Financial Aid Suspension status.
 The student will remain ineligible until such time that he/she is able to meet the cumulative financial aid SAP standards.
 Students on financial aid suspension will be responsible for payment of their own tuition and fees.

 Maximum Time Frame Suspension – If a student fails to meet the Maximum Time Frame standards, he or she will be placed on Maximum Time Frame Suspension and will immediately lose financial aid eligibility.